futurice/spiceprogram/_harp/_articles/creative-commons.md

 The parameters are:

 * Attribution (BY) - must credit the author of the original work
-* No Derivatives (ND) - now allowed to modify the original work
+* No Derivatives (ND) - not allowed to modify the original work
 * Non Commercial (NC) - only non-commercial use and derivatives
 * Share Alike (SA) - copyleft parameter, license must remain the same